MaryMakarova/PayStation-UE4-SDK/README.md

 ```

 ### How to create Unreal Engine project
-1. Sign up and download launcher from [off site](https://www.unrealengine.com)
+1. Sign up and download launcher from [off site](https://www.unrealengine.com).
-2. Install and launch engine at UNREAL ENGINE -> Library
+2. Install and launch engine at UNREAL ENGINE -> Library.
 ![launcher](launcher.png)
-3. In opened project browser you can create code (c++) or non-code (blueprint) project
+3. In opened project browser you can create code (c++) or non-code (blueprint) project.
 ![project browser](project_browser.png)